-Maths books should be marked regularly and at least two times each week.
+Maths books should be marked regularly and at least twice each week.
 On all occasions a comment should be given which will take the pupil on in their learning.
 At least once a week a 'Challenge' will be given.
 These are short tasks which will directly address the needs of each pupil.

-In KS2 every pupil will have a 'Challenge Sheet' pasted at the front of her book.
+In KS2 every pupils will have a 'Challenge Sheet' pasted at the front of her book.
 The teacher will write the ongoing targets here.
-The challenges in the pupil's books will directly relate to the targets on the 'Challenge Sheet'.
+The challenges in the pupils' books will directly relate to the targets on the 'Challenge Sheet'.